kashyap-shah/kashyap-shah.github.io/README.md

 <img align='right' src='https://i.giphy.com/media/gh0RRgkTXedvF0pDc0/giphy.webp' width='500"'>

 I am Kashyap Shah 😃.
 I am from - Veraval, Gujarat.
-I recnetly graduated in Computer Engineering, B. Tech from [Devang Patel Institute of Advance Technology And Research](https://www.charusat.ac.in/depstar/), [CHARUSAT University](https://www.charusat.ac.in/), Anand 🏫.
+Currently, I am a Junior Web Developer.
+I have completed my graduation in Computer Engineering, B. Tech from [Devang Patel Institute of Advance Technology And Research](https://www.charusat.ac.in/depstar/), [CHARUSAT University](https://www.charusat.ac.in/), Anand 🏫 in 2018.
 I love to explore and learn about new things.

 ## ⚡ Technologies
 Talk to me about